Edwin Lewis: Biography

 in his article "The Re-thought Theology of the Re-thinking of Missions" which appeared in the Christian Century.

 Growing more suspicious of the subjective theological liberalism of the day, he published A Christian Manifesto in 1934.
 In the book, Lewis railed against liberal theology (which he referred to as modernism), reasserting classical Christian themes such as the transcendence of God, the sinfulness of humankind, the divinity of Christ, and the objective work of the atonement.

 Lewis wrote: "No statement of Christian belief which does not include a supernatural reference...is a true statement."

 He followed A Christian Manifesto with A Philosophy of Christian Revelation and The Creator and the Adversary, both of which continued his reclamation of Christian orthodoxy from an Arminian perspective.
 Lewis argued that God triumphs over evil by outsuffering and outloving his adversary.

 Lewis contributed sixty signed articles to the original edition of Harper's Bible Dictionary first published in 1952.

+He died at Morristown Memorial Hospital on November 28, 1959, after a long illness.

 Lewis' work proved influential to an entire generation of Methodist theologians, notably Carl Michalson and Albert C. Outler.